MyDataTaiwan/logboard/README.md

 1. comment-out the SSL session in `mylog14Dashboard/settings.py`

-2. Change DEBUG to False in `mylog14Dashboard/settings.py`
+2. Change DEBUG to True in `mylog14Dashboard/settings.py`

 ```